-This policy complies with California Education Code Section 94919.
+This policy complies with:

+- ACCET Document 31 Cancellation and Refund Policy - California Education Code Section 94919

-Where discrepancies exist between federal, state, and accreditor regulations, the most lenient policy toward the student will apply.
+Where discrepancies exist between federal, state, or accreditor regulations, the most lenient policy toward the student shall apply.

-Documentation of all refund calculations and determinations will be maintained in the student file.
+All refund calculations, communications, and determinations will be documented and retained in the student's file for compliance and audit purposes.